Gitonos/GitonOs/Readme.md

 - what takes time is envolving backend in apps, but we schudeled it up to have backend by Library developed , even its a custom developed thats not meaned published

+- we also put local host backends to make it run latest version or the coded version